 When some users or companies used the software without being aware of this, Pinterest banned their whole account.
 That is the information I found, and Pinterest didn’t officially give this statement.
 Anyway, if this post teaches you anything, please don’t fall into this third-listed trap.

 My #1 suggestion for a Pinterest scheduler is Tailwind – the best officially approved Pinterest scheduler.
 You can schedule as many posts as you want using Tailwind.
-You will get a free trial for your first 100 pins with Tailwind using my link.
+You will get a free trial for your first 100 pins, 200 post designs with Tailwind using my link.

 It’s not only a scheduler, but it also helps you grow your Pinterest followers by introducing another feature – Tailwind Tribes.
 This is a virtual set of group boards in Tailwind where you can collaborate with other bloggers/influencers.